luizesser/caretSDM/README.md

 -   `Modeling Species Distributions in Continental Water Bodies` is the main vignette for continental aquatic species modeling, where we model the fish species *Salminus brasiliensis*.

 -   `Concatenate functions in caretSDM` shows how to build compact scripts, which is very useful to run your first tests.

+-   `Adding New Algorithms to caretSDM` Do not found your ideal algorithm already implemented?
+Here we show how to implement any custom algorithm in our package.